 The fundamental component which makes the technique of filmmaking an ensemble of identifiable featuring is basically the art of editing.
-The way a film maker composes space and time through assembly of static and dynamic images and sounds which are on screen and off screen will be analyzed in the course.
+The way a filmmaker composes space and time through the assembly of static and dynamic images and sounds that are on-screen and off-screen will be analyzed in the course.

 The job of an editor is not simply to mechanically put pieces of a film together, cut off film slates or edit dialogue scenes.
 He must creatively work with the layers of images, story, dialogue, music, pacing, as well as the actors’ performances to effectively ‘re-imagine’ and even re-write the film to craft a cohesive whole.
 Editors usually play a dynamic role in the making of a film.

 Diploma in Film Editing - 1 Year

 Advanced Diploma in Film Editing and visual media - 2 Year